palantir/bulldozer/README.md

 # "update" defines how and when to update pull request branches.
 Unlike with
 # merges, if this section is missing, bulldozer will not update any pull requests.
 update:
-  # "whitelist" defines the set of pull requests that should be updated by
+  # "allowlist" defines the set of pull requests that should be updated by
   # bulldozer.
-It accepts the same keys as the whitelist in the "merge" block.
+It accepts the same keys as the allowlist in the "merge" block.
-  whitelist:
+  allowlist:
     labels: ["WIP", "Update Me"]

-  # "blacklist" defines the set of pull requests that should not be updated by
+  # "blocklist" defines the set of pull requests that should not be updated by
   # bulldozer.
-It accepts the same keys as the blacklist in the "merge" block.
+It accepts the same keys as the blocklist in the "merge" block.
-  blacklist:
+  blocklist:
     labels: ["Do Not Update"]
 ```

 ## FAQ

-#### Can I specify both a `blacklist` and `whitelist`?
+#### Can I specify both a `blocklist` and `allowlist`?

 Yes.
-If both `blacklist` and `whitelist` are specified, bulldozer will attempt to match
+If both `blocklist` and `allowlist` are specified, bulldozer will attempt to match
 on both.
-In cases where both match, `blacklist` will take precedence.
+In cases where both match, `blocklist` will take precedence.

 #### Can I specify the body of the commit when using the `squash` strategy?